Faster MCMC for Gaussian Latent Position Network Models: Preliminaries

 This more general set-up for the prior allows for known structural information---such as feature-informed node clustering or temporal dependence---to be included as non-zero entries in the precision matrix $\Omega \in \mathbb{R}^{n \times n}$.
 Other priors, such as a mixture of Multivariate Gaussians \citep{handcock2007model, krivitsky2009representing}, are beyond the scope of this paper, but would involve a straightforward extension of the methods presented here.

 Given the prior $Z_{\cdot k} \sim N(0, \Omega^{-1})$ for $k \in [d]$, the posterior distribution on $Z$ is given by

 The normalization constant for this density is a $(n\times d)$-dimensional integral that cannot be computed analytically.
 Instead, we must rely on approximate methods for calculating expectations with respect to the posterior.
-Here, we discuss two related Monte Carlo strategies already proposed in the LPM literature, and use their short-comings to motivate our new Hamiltonian Monte Carlo strategy.

 In their seminal LPM paper, \cite{hoff2002latent} proposed for the posterior computation of $\mathbb{P}(Z|A)$ to be carried out via Markov chain Monte Carlo (MCMC).
 They obtained a Markov Chain $Z^1, Z^2, \ldots, Z^T$ with stationary distribution $\mathbb{P}(Z|A)$ by repeatedly applying a random walk Metropolis update to all latent positions $Z$ simultaneously.
 As is the case for most MCMC algorithms, ensuring an adequate Metropolis-Hastings acceptance rate requires that the standard deviations of these random walk updates be appropriately tuned using a series of short pilot runs.
 However, these joint random walk proposals are known to be inefficient when the posterior is high-dimensional (e.g. for networks with many nodes) because the random walk standard deviation required to obtain reasonable acceptance rates is simply too small to explore the space efficiently.
-For example, when fitting GLPMs to synthetically generated 500 node networks ($C = 1$, $\tau = 0.5$, $\gamma^2 = 0.5$), we found that random walk standard deviations below 0.01 are typically required to obtain reasonable acceptance rates.

 In an effort to alleviate this slow mixing, the subsequent LPM literature (e.g. \citep{handcock2007model, raftery2012fast}) use a Metropolis within Gibbs strategy for updating the latent positions instead.
 In \emph{Metropolis within Gibbs}, the latent positions $(z_i)_{i \in [n]}$ are updated one at a time in sequence according to a random walk via a symmetric kernel $q$ centered at its current position (e.g. a scaled isotropic Gaussian or multivariate uniform).
-This approach is still widely-used today (e.g. \cite{fosdick2018multiresolution, aliverti2019spatial, sweet2020latent}); it is also implemented in the popular \textsf{R} package \texttt{latentnet} \citep{krivitsky2008fitting}.
+This approach is implemented in the popular \textsf{R} package \texttt{latentnet} \citep{krivitsky2008fitting}; it still widely used today \citep{fosdick2018multiresolution, aliverti2019spatial, sweet2020latent}.

 A sweep of the Metropolis within Gibbs algorithm can be summarized as follows.
 For each $i \in [n]$, \begin{enumerate} \item Propose $z'_i \sim q_{\delta}(z_i, z'_i)$. \item Accept this proposal with probability equal to